ccadllc/cedi-circuitbreakers/readme/src/main/tut/README.md

 import com.ccadllc.cedi.circuitbreaker.statistics.{ FailureStatistics, FlowControlStatistics }

 /**
- * In this method, we subscribe to a stream of circuit breaker events trigged on
+ * In this method, we subscribe to a stream of circuit breaker events triggered on
  * state changes and process them in some manner (that manner is not shown here).
  */
 def monitorCircuitBreakerEvents(cbRegistry: CircuitBreakerRegistry[Task]): Task[Unit] = {